pubky/pubky-nexus/docs/decentralization.md

 each user is hosted on, and the limits/timeouts/backoffs that govern this.

-All fields below live under `[watcher]` (or `[watcher.retry]`) in `nexus-common/default.config.toml`, and are defined on `WatcherConfig` in `nexus-common/src/config/watcher.rs`.
+All fields below live under `[watcher]` (or `[watcher.retry]`) in `nexus-common/default.config.toml`, and are defined on `WatcherConfig`.

 ---